Alluxio/alluxio/docs/Architecture.md

 # Where Tachyon Fits

-Because of Tachyon's memory centric design and being the central point of access, Tachyon holds a unique place in the big data ecosystem, residing between traditional storage (e.g ., S3, HDFS and etc) and computation frameworks and applications (e.g., Spark, Hadoop MapReduce).
+Because of Tachyon's memory centric design and being the central point of access, Tachyon holds a unique place in the big data ecosystem, residing between traditional storage (e.g ., Amazon S3, Apache HDFS and OpenStack Swift, etc.) and computation frameworks and applications (e.g., Spark, Hadoop MapReduce).
 For user applications and computation frameworks, Tachyon is the underlayer that manages data access and fast storage, facilitating data sharing and locality between jobs, regardless of whether they are running with the same computation engine.
 As a result, Tachyon can bring an order of magnitude speed up for those big data applications while providing a  common interface of data access.
 For under storage systems, Tachyon connects the gap between big data applications and traditional storage systems, and redefines the set of workloads available to utilize the data.
 Since Tachyon hides the integration of under storage systems to applications, any under storage can back all the applications and frameworks running on top of Tachyon.
 Coupled with the potential to mount multiple under storage systems, Tachyon can serve as a unifying layer for any number of varied data sources.

 ![Stack](./img/stack.png)